yvelikova/axway-open-docs/content/en/docs/apigw_poldev/gw_instances/general_remote_hosts.md

 To configure the API Gateway to shut down an HTTP interface based on the availability of a remote host, perform the following steps:

 1. Configure an **HTTP Watchdog** for the remote host.
 See [Configure HTTP watchdog](#configure-http-watchdog).
 2. Configure a **Requires Endpoint** condition on the HTTP interface.
-See [Configure conditions for HTTP interfaces](/docs/apigw_poldev/general_services/#configure-conditions-for-an-http-interface).
+See [Configure conditions for an HTTP Interface](/docs/apigw_poldev/gw_instances/general_services/#configure-conditions-for-an-http-interface).
 3. When configuring this condition, select the remote host configured in step 1 (the host with the associated Watchdog).

 {{< alert title="Note" color="primary" >}}When **Load Balancing** is configured as **Weighted by response time**, and remote host watchdogs are configured, the watch dog polling also contributes to the load balancing calculations.{{< /alert >}}